Before Your Visit

-After your final appointment, you will meet with a Financial Counselor.
+After your final appointment, you will meet with a Patient Financial Advocate.
 We will then determine the status of your bills.
 We do our best to finalize your account before you leave Cleveland Clinic Florida.
 When we have a final total, we will contact you to make final arrangements regarding your account.

 If you need to schedule follow-up visits for a later date, we will be happy to start that process.
 If you need assistance coordinating transportation to the airport, we can help you.
 You will return home, having received high quality healthcare from one of the country’s top hospitals, its specialists and its clinical teams.
 We realize you have a choice, and we thank you for choosing Cleveland Clinic Florida.

 - Help obtain copies of medical reports/films after consultations are completed